top of page

 A Cautionary Tale from My Homeland

-To give another explample of it, in 2022, Ópera de Colombia produced El Elíxir de Amor by Donizetti—a beloved Italian opera—set in La Guajira, home to the Indigenous Wayuu people with their extraordinarily rich cultural traditions.
-They painted an Italian opera with Colombian colors, using Wayuu culture as scenery, to sell more tickets?
-Or to use public funding into producing the same type of stories broadcasted over and over?
+In 2022, Ópera de Colombia produced El Elíxir de Amor by Donizetti [6]—a beloved Italian opera—set in La Guajira, home to the Indigenous Wayuu people with their extraordinarily rich cultural traditions.
+They painted an Italian opera with Colombian colors, using Wayuu culture as scenery.

 The Wayuu have their own stories.
 Their own music.
 Their own languages.
 Their own culture.
-In addition, the Caribbean region has MULTIPLE stories and musical traditions that deserve to be broadcast to the world.
+The Caribbean region has multiple stories and musical traditions that deserve to be broadcast to the world.
 We have composers capable of creating new works.
 We have librettists who could craft stories rooted in these places.

-But, when 0.7% of the population engages with opera, when public money supports our work, when communities are rich with their own cultural heritage—can we afford to keep making these choices and giving voice to the same?
+But when 0.7% of the population engages with opera, when public money supports our work, when communities are rich with their own cultural heritage—can we afford to keep making these choices?

 Understanding the "Club Framing"